 A PAINFUL REVIEW

-Welcome to my Nikon D610 camera review, and this is probably one of my most expensive review.
+Welcome to my Nikon D610 camera review, and this is probably one of my most expensive reviews.
 Why?
 Because I baptized my D800E in sea water and it went into a coma.
 Repairs will cost a whopping $500++, and I chose to buy a new camera instead.

 Oh well, bad accidents do happen, and please do take extra care of your gear.
 For now, I might as well do a review on the D610, and share why I chose the D610 instead of D750 or D810 as a replacement.